 Under the normal holiday rules an employer can require you to take holidays on certain dates.
 The Government has stated that these rules will apply while people are on furlough.

 However, the Government guidance does state, “If an employer requires a worker to take holiday while on furlough, the employer should consider whether any restrictions the worker is under, such as the need to socially distance or self-isolate, would prevent the worker from resting, relaxing and enjoying leisure time, which is the fundamental purpose of holiday.”
 So your employer should talk to you before attempting to require you to take holiday.

 Where your employer is requiring you to take holidays, unless there is something different written in your contract, your employer has to give you two days' notice for every day they want you to take.
 So if your employer is asking you to take four days' holiday, they need to give you eight days' notice of this.

-If you are classed as an essential worker, you should be able to access emergency childcare provision.
-However, this won’t apply to everyone or be suitable in every situation.
 We expect employers to show as much flexibility as possible and take into account people’s individual needs.